Chellitcoin Self Reported Market Capitalization Tops $3.96 Billion (CHLT)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-Chellitcoin launched on July 25th, 2021.
+Chellitcoin’s genesis date was July 25th, 2021.
 Chellitcoin’s total supply is 3,000,000,000 tokens.
+Chellitcoin’s official Twitter account is @chellitofficial and its Facebook page is accessible here.
 Chellitcoin’s official website is chellitcoin.com.
-Chellitcoin’s official Twitter account is @chellitofficial and its Facebook page is accessible here.

 [Telegram](https://t.me/chellitofficial)”

-It is usually not possible to buy alternative cryptocurrencies such as Chellitcoin directly using US dollars.
-Investors seeking to trade Chellitcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Chellitcoin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Chellitcoin directly using US dollars.
+Investors seeking to trade Chellitcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Chellitcoin using one of the aforementioned exchanges.

 Receive News & Updates for Chellitcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chellitcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.